AllyxPally/Portfolioproject3-book-archives/README.md

 * When i tested the code in the terminal, i noticed that something was wrong with the code, this was due to a problem within the while loop.

+## Deployment

+This project was deployed using Code Instutute's mock terminal for Heroku.

+* Steps for deployment
+  - Create a new Heroku app
+  - Set the buildpacks to Python and NodeJS, it has to be that order
+  - Link the Heroku app to the repository
+  - Click on Deploy

 ## Credits

 * Code Institute for the terminal used for deployment.